dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 We can try displaying its contents with the `type README.TXT` command (remember, use tab-completion), but we'll only see the end of the file that way because it's longer than a single page.
-Good thing we've just learned about the `more` command, so let's put it to good use by executing the
-following:
+The `type` command prints out the entire contents of the file, which will cause the screen to scroll, so we'll effectively only see the last page.
+Yep, that's DOS for you!

+Fortunately, there is a way to fix this: we can "pipe" the output of the `type` command through the `more` command that will paginate the preceding command's output, just like the `config` command does.
+The `|` is called the "pipe" character---how fitting!
+You can type it by pressing ++shift+backslash++, which is located above the ++enter++ key on the standard US keyboard.

+Okay, so let's try it!

     type README.TXT | more